How to Add User to Farm Administrator Group in SharePoint?

 sharepoint farm administrator gets access denied

-So the solution is: To add a web application policy for SharePoint 2010 farm administrator account on the selected/all web application(s).
-Follow SharePoint 2010 user policy for web application.
-We can also use PowerShell to create a web application user policy which is explained in the provided link.
+So, the solution is To add a web application policy for the SharePoint 2010 farm administrator account on the selected/all web application(s).
+Follow SharePoint user policy for web applications.
+We can also use PowerShell to create a web application user policy, which is explained in the provided link.

 Once granted FULL control via web application policy, the SharePoint Farm administrators group gets full control as site collection administrator access to all site collections of a particular web application.

-The next step is to grant “Shell Admin” Access to the user, via PowerShell.
+The next step is to grant “Shell Admin” access to the user on each content database and configuration database via PowerShell.

 You must run this cmdlet from an existing Farm Administrator account’s context, otherwise, you’ll get an error!